--the activities to be undertaken, and the cost, source and destination of funding; and guidelines, codes of ethics and conduct, their transparent practices and the deontological instruments approved by CETIFARMA and CANIFARMA.
+- the activities to be undertaken, and the cost, source and destination of funding; and - direct and indirect support and any other relevant nonfinancial aid.

+In these agreements, members have to follow their applicable guidelines, codes of ethics and conduct, their transparent practices and the deontological instruments approved by CETIFARMA and CANIFARMA.